 Do Toxic People Reel You in on Purpose?

+So, how to identify toxic people?
 Let’s start with the term “toxic people.”
 It can get overused.
 Someone who has your best interests at heart and is trying to help you improve in some way may seem like a pain in your behind, but they are not toxic.

 Toxic people are the ones slowing down or stopping your attempts to better yourself or your situation.